aprilhuang39/recipe-analysis/README.md

 Our prediction problem is a regression problem where we want to predict the preparation time to create a particular recipe.
 This is identified by the column `minutes` in our dataset.
 We chose R squared because that is the default metric our model used.

 ## Baseline Model
+We started with a Random Forest Regressor as we consistently saw two clusters in our graphs of preparation time vs other quantitative variables.
+Random Forest Regressor is known to be good at regression problems involving two clusters.
+To start, we used `n_steps` and `n_ingredients`, as we believed that maybe the more steps and more ingredients the recipe has, the longer it takes to prepare the recipe.

+After cross validating with 2 validation sets, we got a mean R squared value of -0.1457.
+We chose to use 2 validation sets instead of the standard 5 because 2 validation sets gave us a higher R squared value.
+However, our baseline model needs improvement, as evident with the negative R squared, meaning that our model's performance is worse than the performance of a model that always picks the mean preparation time.

 ## Final Model